 - Turn the gas/induction to medium heat.

-- Cook on one side for 30 seconds and then flip it over and cook for a further 30seconds.
+- Cook on one side for 30 seconds, flip it over and cook for 30 seconds.
 Use tongs to protect your hands as a beginner.

 - Once both sides are cooked, spread butter evenly and cook for 30 seconds.

-- Turn it over and spread butter on the other side, and cook for 30 seconds.
+- Turn it over, spread butter on the other side, and cook for 30 seconds.

 - Keep turning it over and cooking till it’s golden and crispy on both sides.

 Enjoy the aloo paratha with a dip or chutney of your choice.
-See my mint chutney recipe which tastes great with parathas or you can add the mint chutney to greek yogurt for another great variation.
+See my mint chutney recipe, which tastes great with parathas, or add the mint chutney to a greek yoghurt for another great variation.